Skip to main content

 2. yum upgrade

-The version number can be switched to any version such as 7.7.2.3
+The version number can be switched to any version.

 Notes